-Specialising in industrial relations, employment and discrimination law, Christy Miller has a highly regarded ability to provide plain-speaking legal and strategic advice to a wide portfolio of public and private sector clients.
+Christy Miller specialises in industrial relations, employment, discrimination and work health and safety law, and is highly regarded for her ability to provide plain-speaking legal and strategic advice to a wide portfolio of public and private sector clients.

 Expand allCollapse all